Person smiling and looking down at their tablet.

 How do I get a workers' comp ghost policy?

-Once you find the right policy for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance for your small business.
+Once you find the right policy for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance (COI) so you can operate your business with peace of mind knowing you're fully covered.

 Learn More